 Magnetic stripe: The magnetically encoded stripe on the bankcard plastic that contains information pertinent to the cardholder account.
 The physical and magnetic characteristics of the magnetic stripe are specified in ISO Standards 7810, 7811, and 7813.

 Magnetic stripe reader: A device that reads information recorded on the magnetic stripe of a card.
 Also known as a card swipe reader.

 Member: An institution that participates in the programs offered by card associations such as issuers and acquirers.

 Merchant: A retailer, or any other person, firm, or corporation that (pursuant to a merchant agreement) agrees to accept credit cards, debit cards, or both, when properly presented.

-Merchant Account: A specialized bank approved and issued account to process credit card transactions.
+Merchant Account: A specialised bank approved and issued account to process credit card transactions.
 One of three parts needed to accept credit cards.
-Other parts required, a local bank business account (to deposit funds) and a Processing Solution (to access your merchant account) such as a terminal or gateway.
+Other parts required are a local bank business account (to deposit funds) and a processing solution (to access your merchant account) such as a terminal or gateway.

 Merchant bank: A bank that has entered into an agreement with a merchant to accept deposits generated by bankcard transactions; also called the acquirer or acquiring bank.